VidunderGunder/animals/README.md

 > [!TIP]
 > \*You can [compile Aseprite from source](https://github.com/aseprite/aseprite/blob/main/INSTALL.md#platforms), if you don't want to buy it, or try [LibreSprite](https://libresprite.github.io/) as a free alternative
 >
-> But if you can, let's support developers that don't rely on subscription models!
+> Just make sure you're not breaking Aseprite support

 ## Features